codeBodger/Quiz-3.0/README.md

         -   [x] Remove user confirmation and replace with warning
 -   Buttons go to the next line instead of wrapping their text
     -   [ ] No idea at this point...
+-   SetError doesn't have linebreaks
+    -   [ ] Not much of an idea on this one either.
+Maybe `<br>` or just comma separated